Published: December 7, 2025

 Use the conditional operator in cases of simple assignments or expressions when a full if-else statement is just too long and unnecessarily verbose.
 If your logic is complicated or you have multiple statements, then use if-else blocks for better understanding.

-It is possible to combine logical operators inside the conditional (ternary) operator in order to have a compact, expressive decision logic.
+It is possible to combine logical operators inside the conditional (ternary) operator in order to have compact, expressive decision logic.

 string result = (num > 0 && num % 2 == 0)